patrickcortez/Exodus/README.md

 chmod +x install

-and the same with the kernel module installer:
+and do the same with the kernel module installer:

 chmod +x install